 Buckwheat comes in pale tan-to-green triangle-shaped kernels called raw buckwheat groats.
-Kasha, an integral part of Eastern European cuisine, is roasted buckwheat; the roasting process makes the grain brown and crunchy and gives it a delicious nutty flavor.
-Add it as is to yogurt, oatmeal and salads for a crunchy topping.
+Kasha, an integral part of Eastern European cuisine, is roasted buckwheat, and the roasting process makes the grain brown and crunchy and gives it a delicious nutty flavor.
+Add it as-is to yogurt, oatmeal, and salads for a crunchy topping.
 Both forms of buckwheat are typically found in the bulk section of the more health-oriented supermarkets.
 Buckwheat flour is also available.
 The good news is that buckwheat grows so quickly that it doesn’t require pesticides or other chemicals to grow well.

 If preparing a pilaf, tabouleh, or any other dish where individual grains are desired, take an extra five minutes or so and coat the kernels with egg or oil, then heat them in a skillet until dry; otherwise a sticky, mushy mess will ensue.
-Limit cooking liquids as well for extra protection from this problem.
+Also limit the liquids for extra protection from this problem.
 Use one part whole groats, two parts boiling water or stock, and salt to taste.
 Cover and bake in a 350-degree oven for 15 to 20 minutes until the liquid has been absorbed.

-Try this delicious and easy Soba Noodle Asian Soup or use the noodles in salads.
-This Spicy Soba Noodles with Eggplant dish is awesome even without the eggplant and doesn’t have to be spicy to be good.
+Try this delicious and easy Soba Noodle Asian Soup, or use the noodles in salads.
+This Spicy Soba Noodles with Eggplant dish is awesome even without the eggplant, and it doesn’t have to be spicy to be good.

-In France, a buckwheat crêpe is served in the form of a square at any crêperie with savory foods like eggs and cheese, and is not called a crepe but rather a galette.
-Crêpes and galettes are super easy to make and can offer a healthy, fun food for the family.
+In France, a buckwheat crêpe is served in a square shape at any crêperie, with savory foods like eggs and cheese, and it is not called a crepe, but rather a galette.
+Crêpes and galettes are easy to make and can offer a healthy, fun food for the family.

 Try these Egg and Cheese Galettes for a fast, healthy meal.
 Add a little cocoa powder to the batter and make a few Chocolate Crêpes filled with fruit for dessert.
-In America, we are most familiar with adding buckwheat to pancake batter to make buckwheat pancakes, but it doesn’t have to stop there.
-Buckwheat Brittle is a crunchy treat that is good enough to make buckwheat more popular.
+In the U.S., we are most familiar with adding buckwheat to make buckwheat pancakes, but it doesn’t have to stop there.
+Buckwheat Brittle is a crunchy treat that is yummy enough to make buckwheat more popular.

 Buck up and take April’s (2013) Healthy Challenge to add buckwheat to your diet.
-Use buckwheat flour in baked goods, raw buckwheat groats or kasha (roasted buckwheat) in your recipes, and soba noodles whenever possible to tap into buckwheat’s superior nutrition.
+Use buckwheat flour in baked goods, use raw buckwheat groats or kasha (roasted buckwheat) in your recipes, and try to use soba noodles whenever possible to tap into buckwheat’s superior nutrition.